resource11/rev_n_frontend/README.md

 ##Challenges
 * My first challenge was figuring out the [data models], and how the data would relate to each other in the most logical manner with a goal of keeping my controllers skinny.
-* My second challenge was creating a [user journey map](TBD) and [wireframes](https://www.dropbox.com/s/ffwctdr9jr7iwy1/rev_n_wireframes.pdf?dl=0) that accurately achieved the goals of my user stories, while setting up a workflow process.
+* My second challenge was creating wireframes that accurately achieved the goals of my user stories, while setting up a workflow process.
 I heavily leveraged Trello to keep track of items to do, in development and completed.
 * My third challenge was structuring my code in a way that could more easily integrate the ajax requests/response while paying attention to separation of concerns.
 * My fourth challenge was learning the correct syntax for using the [Greensock Animation library (GSAP)](https://greensock.com/).
 * My fifth challenge was descoping animations and leveraging [Velocity.js](http://julian.com/research/velocity/) as an animation tool while I was debugging issues with GSAP.
 * My sixth challenge was gathering the data from the back end successfully and structuring my controllers and serializers to achieve this goal.
 * My seventh challenge was figuring out the most efficient way to add perspective views of each panel -- it's not as straigtforward as manipulating an element in a 3D-specific software program.
 * My eighth challenge was solving for css-generated gradients continuously repaint on the page when a div has a 3d transform property applied.
-Discovered a conflict with the snow.js animation
+Discovered a conflict with the snow.js canvas element animation.

 ##Unsolved Issues
 * GSAP has a bit of a learning curve, I'm working on integrating better animations for the panel contents and overall UX.
 Initial GSAP motions added to billobard text.

 ##Upcoming versions
 * More complex text and background animations to come in future builds.
+* Leveraging modern front-end frameworks to handle data binding in a more efficient manner.

 [License](LICENSE)
 ------------------